The Sam Bernstein Law Firm: Northwest Airlines and Wayne County Airport Authority

-The Sam Bernstein Law Firm represented five disabled passengers in a suit filed against Northwest Airlines (NWA) and Wayne County Airport Authority, claiming that NWA and the Airport Authority violated the Americans with Disabilities Act of 1990, the Carrier Act and the Rehabilitation Act.
-The suit alleged that Detroit Metro Airport and NWA have dropped passengers to the floor, denied them accessible parking, damaged wheelchairs and failed to provide an area for guide dogs to relieve themselves.
+The firm represented five disabled passengers in a suit filed against Northwest Airlines (NWA) and Wayne County Airport Authority, claiming that NWA and the Airport Authority violated the Americans with Disabilities Act of 1990, the Carrier Act, and the Rehabilitation Act.
+The suit alleged that Detroit Metro Airport and NWA have dropped passengers to the floor, denied them accessible parking, damaged wheelchairs, and failed to provide an area for guide dogs to relieve themselves.
 Further, the suit alleged that Detroit Metro Airport could be in violation of federal laws developed to improve access for the physically disabled.

 On 3 September 2008, U.S. District Court Judge George Caram Steeh III ruled that the ADA applies to air carriers.
-According to expert Gary Talbot of Boston, formerly of the U.S. Access Board, the ruling means floor slopes, boarding platforms, counter heights, bathrooms, how wheelchairs are handled and anything pertaining to Metro Airport must comply with ADA architectural guidelines.
+According to expert Gary Talbot of Boston, formerly of the U.S. Access Board, the ruling means floor slopes, boarding platforms, counter heights, bathrooms, how wheelchairs are handled, and anything pertaining to Metro Airport must comply with ADA architectural guidelines.

 On 27 September 2011, an order in U.S. District Court in Detroit resolved approximately 60 disputed items within the lawsuit had reached settlement.
 The order was signed by Judge Steeh, Delta Air Lines (which became part of the suit when it purchased Northwest Airlines during the time of the lawsuit) and the Airport Authority to make significant modifications to bring them into compliance with the Americans with Disabilities Act laws.
 The order covered changes to Detroit Metro Airport's McNamara Terminal, North Terminal, parking garages, the Westin Hotel and airport shuttle buses.
 The court also ruled that the airlines and airport authority violated the Americans with Disabilities Act by not providing an accessible path from an elevator discharge area to a pedestrian bridge at the airport in Romulus, southwest of Detroit.

 The lawsuit was dismissed as part of the agreement for upgrades, and the airport and airline did not admit to wrongdoing or liability, as part of the agreement.

 American Bar Association

 The Sam Bernstein Law Firm filed a suit against the American Bar Association (ABA) on behalf of legally blind school applicant Angelo Binno, a resident of West Bloomfield, Michigan.
 The complaint alleges that by pushing law schools to use the Law School Admission Test (LSAT) in its accreditation rules, the ABA imposes an inequitable test requiring "spatial reasoning and the ability to diagram" that discriminates against blind and visually impaired students.
 The suit alleges that the ABA is thereby failing to comply with the Americans with Disabilities Act of 1990.
-The suit seeks injunctive and declaratory relief as well as a waiver from the Law School Admission Test (LSAT) for Binno due to his visual impairment.
+The suit sought injunctive and declaratory relief as well as a waiver from the Law School Admission Test (LSAT) for Binno due to his visual impairment.